Javanese language: Western Javanese

 Some Western Javanese dialects such as Banyumasan dialects and Tegal dialect are sometimes referred to as basa ngapak by other Javanese because of the dialectal pronunciation of word apa (what).

 Eastern Javanese

-Eastern Javanese (Jawa Wétanan) speakers range from the eastern banks of Brantas River in Kertosono, and from Jombang to Banyuwangi, comprising the second majority of the East Java province excluding Madura island, Situbondo and Bondowoso.
+Eastern Javanese (Jawi Wétanan) speakers range from the eastern banks of Brantas River in Kertosono, and from Jombang to Banyuwangi, comprising the second majority of the East Java province excluding Madura island, Situbondo and Bondowoso.
 However, some variant like Pedalungan has been influenced by Madurese.

 The most outlying Eastern Javanese dialect is spoken in Balambangan (or Banyuwangi).
 It is generally known as basa Using.
 Using, a local negation word, is a cognate of tusing in Balinese.